The Schlage Lock Project has been approved and is moving forward to its implementation phase. Thank you for your participation!

 Public Hearings for the Schlage Lock Development Project have concluded.
 The Board of Supervisors approved the project on July 22, 2014 and Mayor Ed Lee signed the legislation on July 24, 2014.

-The next Visitacion Valley/Schlage Lock community meeting will be in late summer.
+The next Visitacion Valley/Schlage Lock community meeting will take place on Saturday, July 25, 2015:

 Please check the website or sign up on our mailing list to receive future updates!